siderolabs/talos/website/content/v1.5/advanced/air-gapped.md

 We are going to use a QEMU-based Talos cluster for this guide, but the same approach works with Docker-based clusters as well.
 As QEMU-based clusters go through the Talos install process, they can be used better to model a real air-gapped environment.

-Identify all registry prefixes from `talosctl images`, for example:
+Identify all registry prefixes from `talosctl image default`, for example:

 - `docker.io`
 - `gcr.io`